xs1l3n7x/pcsx2_cheats_collection/README.md

 If you know how to obtain a CRC from a PS2 iso using code, hit me up!

+## How to use
+Extract the contents of cheats.zip into you PCSX2 "cheats" folder Manage the cheats using PCSX2(right click game > properties > cheats)

-Cheats included in this collection
+## Cheats included in this collection

 | Game Title | Serial | CRC |
 |------------|--------|-----|